DE-RSE/de-rse.github.io/en/conf2019/program.md

 A first version of the program is expected to be released at the end of April.

-Interested in contributing to the program?
-The [Call for Contributions](call.html) is open until March 3rd, 2019.
-In the call you can also find information about the plans for the conference program.
+The [Call for Contributions](call.html) was open until March 3rd, 2019.

 Information on how to keep updated about #deRSE19 can be found at [contact](contact.html).